DyerlabTeaching/Data-Containers/README.md

 -   [Slides](https://dyerlabteaching.github.io/Data-Containers/slides.html#/title-slide) covering data containers
 -   A longer [narrative](https://dyerlabteaching.github.io/Data-Containers/narrative.html) that goes into more depth on each of the constituent container types.
--   A record of content developed [in-class](https://dyerlabteaching.github.io/Data-Containers/in-class.html) as part of the instruction on data containers (e.g., the examples created along with the slides).

 ## Contact Information